QuiltMC/developer-wiki/wiki/misc/codecs/en.md

     By default this represents an `Optional<T>`, with `T` being the `Codec` type.
     There is a method overload, like used in the example, which allows you to provide a default value and not have to store an `Optional<T>`.

-Finally, you call `forGetter`, which takes a `Function<O, T>`, with `O` being the object you are trying to serialize, and `T` being the type of the field on the object.
+Next, you call `forGetter`, which takes a `Function<O, T>`, with `O` being the object you are trying to serialize, and `T` being the type of the field on the object.

 Once you have finished calling group, the next thing to do is chain an `apply` call.
 The first parameter is always `instance`, and the second parameter is usually the method handle to constructor for the object you are making the `Codec` for.
 One thing that is important is to make sure that the order of the constructor parameters and the order of the fields in the group match, as this could cause either runtime or compile time errors.

+Finally, you call `.codec()` on the returned value, since the returned value would be a `MapCodec` otherwise.
+Even though it sounds like it, a `MapCodec` isn't like a Java `Map`.
+While we won't cover `MapCodec`s much, they do have their uses which will be explained later.

 ### Serialization
 Now, let's see a serialized `new Foo(8, List.of(true, false, true), "string")` in json: